Best Demo Trading Accounts Compared & Reviewed

 75.3% of retail investor accounts lose money when trading CFDs with this provider

-Pepperstone Demo Account Review
+Pepperstone Demo Trading Account Review: MT4 papertrading

-Name: Pepperstone Demo
+Account: Pepperstone Demo Account

-Description: Pepperstone’s demo account gives you a balance of up to £50k to test MT4 for 60 days with access to 20 major forex pairs.
+Description: Pepperstone’s demo account gives you a balance of up to Β£50k to test MT4 for 60 days with access to 20 major forex pairs.
 75.3% of retail investor accounts lose money when trading CFDs with this provider

-Pepperstone’s demo account isn’t that great compared to their live trading platform.
-Yes, you can trial the standard, Razor or spread betting demo, you can also choose how much you want to trade with from £200 to £50,000.
 But, you only get access to a handful of forex pairs (no commodities, stocks or indices) and you can’t set your own leverage, something you can do with other MT4 demo accounts.
 It’s a real shame, because the live MT4/5 account from Pepperstone is excellent, it has won “best MT4 broker” in our awards many times, but the demo really lets them down.
 You also don’t get access to any of the indicators, or research that you do with the main account.

 Pepperstone Demo Account